Creating and configuring token-based authentication for external applications is available in Ansible Tower 3.3.

-Access the Applications page by clicking Applications from the left navigation bar.
-The Applications page displays a search-able list of all available Applications currently managed by the controller and can be sorted by Name.
+Access the Applications page by clicking the Applications () icon from the left navigation bar.
+The Applications page displays a search-able list of all available Applications currently managed by Tower and can be sorted by Name.

 If no other applications exist, only a gray box with a message to add applications displays.